Visiting St Peter’s Basilica In Vatican City

 #NailedIt.

-We carried on wandering around, taking everything in before deciding to head off and continue on with our explorations get our last dose of Rome’s best gelato.
+I carried on wandering around, taking everything in before deciding to head off and continue on with my quest to find Rome’s best gelato.
 There is an option to climb the 491 stairs in St Peter’s Basilica to get to the top of Michelangelo’s dome, otherwise known as St Peter’s Dome.
-But we skipped this because I suffered significantly from plantar fasciitis this trip and so my feet were killing me.
+But I skipped this because I was suffering from a plantar fasciitis flare up and my feet were killing me.
 Not even the lure of a lift could persuade me.
 But if you want to see views across Rome’s skyline where the journey up is decorated in beautiful mosaics, then you should definitely do it—travel regret is a real thing, so it makes sense to see everything while you can!

 So, what are the top 5 things to do inside St Peter’s Basilica?